Apply for Housing

 As a new, current or returning student you are eligible to apply for housing if you are enrolled in the current or upcoming semester.

-The Graduate Student Housing Office will attempt to provide you with accommodations that meet your needs, and you can expect to receive an offer for housing towards the end of May.
+The Graduate Student Housing Office will attempt to provide you with accommodations that meet your needs, and you can expect to receive an offer for housing in the middle of June.
 You have seven days to accept a housing contract offer.
 Offers not accepted within seven days will be canceled.
 All offers are sent to your Princeton email address.

 Current Students Applying for Housing for the Next Academic Year